1987 Topps Barry Bonds Error Card — Rare or Misprint?

 Misprints, on the other hand, occur when cards are unintentionally printed with flaws, often from a flawed printing plate.
 While some misprints can be valuable, they usually do not add significant value to the card.

-In conclusion, the 1987 Topps Barry Bonds #320 card, despite being advertised as an error card, is more accurately described as a misprint, and a minor one at that.
-While it may not command thousands of dollars as some listings suggest, it still holds value, especially as it represents the rookie card of one of baseball's greatest players.
+The 1987 Topps Barry Bonds #320 card, despite being advertised as an error card, is more accurately described as a misprint—and a minor one at that.
+While it may not command the four-figure prices seen in speculative listings, it still holds value as the recognized rookie card of one of baseball’s most accomplished players.

 Previous